nadia-maarfavi/Projects/README.md

 https://pjreddie.com/media/files/yolov3.weights

 ## BertKtrainEmotion.ipynb
 Contains the code to apply on text for Emotion detection.
 To run this code you need to have the pre-trained model which I trained on the IMDB dataset, the sample of data (comments) as input.
+I saved the pre-trained model and datasets on the Emotion.Detection.GitHub folder.

+## BertKtrainSentimen.ipynb
-I saved the pre-trained model and datasets on the.... folder.
+Contains the code to apply on text for sentiment analysis.
+To run this code you need to have the pre-trained model which I trained on the IMDB dataset, the sample of data (comments) as input.
+I saved the pre-trained model and datasets on the Sentiment.Analysis.GitHub folder.

+## Emotion.Detection.GitHub
+Contains the sample of input dataset, sample of output and pretrained model.
+You need to sava all this files into the same location of .ipynb file to be able to run the code.
+The python code works with Google Colab, so you can save the file on your google drive.

+## Sentiment.Analysis.GitHub
+Contains the sample of input dataset, sample of output and pretrained model.
+You need to sava all this files into the same location of .ipynb file to be able to run the code.
+The python code works with Google Colab, so you can save the file on your google drive.